IanValdovinos/iansvg.io/back-end/README.md

 ## Backend Localhost Bootup

-Define and run application that works with development (localhost) database:
+Define and run application that works with production database:

 `docker compose --profile dev up`

-Define and run application that works with production (Google Cloud SQL) database:

-`docker compose --profile prod up`

 To create new Docker image from a Dockerfile: